Can I Be Released While My Appeal Is Pending?

 - Reversal and acquittal — In some cases, the appeals court may find that the evidence against you was legally insufficient for the judge or jury to find you guilty.
 In this case, the appeals court may reverse the judgement and vacate your conviction.
 This is the only scenario where an appeal directly results in your release.

-Call a California Appeals Lawyer Today
+Find a California Appeals Lawyer

-If you want to learn more about the appeals process, you should act fast and call a California appeals lawyer.
-If you’ve been convicted of a crime, you only have a limited time to file an appeal.
+If you want to learn more about the appeals process, you should act fast and contact a California appeals lawyer.
+If you've been convicted of a crime, you only have a limited time to file an appeal.
 Once the deadline passes, you will typically not be able to file an appeal — although a lawyer may be able to file a writ of habeas corpus on your behalf.
 Winning the fight for your freedom after a conviction is never easy, but it can be done.